vekatze/argot/readme.md

 }
 ```

-The above can read arguments like:
+The parser `my-argument-parser()` can handle arguments like the following:

 ```
--b --integer 123 aoe -i test -i hoge
+-b --integer 123 -i test -i hoge
 ```